hpcleuven/VscDocumentation/source/data/using_iCommands.rst

 The result looks a bit confusing in the beginning, let us look at what these mean:

-- ``/kuleuven_tier1_pilot/home/vsc33586``:Logical path to the file as iRODS exposes it to the user
+- ``/kuleuven_tier1_pilot/home/vsc33586``: Logical path to the file as iRODS exposes it to the user
 - vsc33586: owner of the file
-- 0, 1: Index of replica of that file in the iRODS system, the Tier-1 Data is configured to ensure that by default 2 copies of each file are created (copy 0 and copy 1) on two different datacenter.
+- 0, 1: Index of replica of that file in the iRODS system, the Tier-1 Data is configured to ensure that by default 2 copies of each file are created (copy 0 and copy 1) in two different data centers.
 - default: the name of the physical data resource, e.g. a unix folder
 - 26: File size in KB
-- Date & name of the file
+- Creation date & name of the file
 - Checksum
 - ``/irods/a/home/vsc33586/test1.txt``: Physical path on the server that hosts iRODS, only the linux user "vsc33586" who runs iRODS has access to that path.